Medical Physics

 M91 MedPhys 522 Clinical Rotations

 The student will rotate through various areas within the Radiation Therapy Clinic and develop an understanding of the applications of physics in the use of radiation for the treatment of cancers.
 This will include simulation, quality assurance of various imaging and radiation sources, dose calculation, intensity modulation treatments, radiosurgery, stereotactic body radiotherapy, brachytherapy, radiopharmaceutical therapy, and more.
-Prerequisites: Radiological Physics and Dosimetry, Radiation Oncology Physics; permission of the program director.
+Prerequisite: MP502, MP506, and MP521; Permission of the program director

 Credit 1 unit.